This article provides an in-depth fundamental analysis of Fiem Industries Ltd, a leading player in the automotive lighting industry.

 Financial Analysis of Fiem Industries Ltd:

-Fiem Industries Ltd has been growing its sales at a decent pace of 20-25% year on year since last 10 years (FY2005-14).
+Fiem Industries Ltd has been growing its sales at a decent pace of 20-25% year on year for the last 10 years (FY2005-14).
 However, profitability margins (both OPM & NPM) have been fluctuating wildly.
 Operating profit margins (OPM) have been varying from 9-13% and net profit margins (NPM) have been fluctuating from 2-8% over the years.

 Margins are representing a cyclical pattern, which is characteristic of automobiles and ancillary industries.
 Low fluctuating margins are characteristic of companies, which have consistent pricing pressure from their customers (OEMs).
 In automobile industries, OEMs keep a constant watch on vendor margins.
 Improvement in vendor profitability margins is commonly followed by requests for discounts by OEMs.
 In such businesses, companies find it difficult to have high profitability margins.